NikKowPHP/proj1/docs/app_description.md

 The integrity of our assessment relies on established, peer-reviewed medical research.
 The questionnaire logic and risk factor weighting will not be invented by our team but will be based on:

 *   **Established Risk Models:** We will implement logic derived from publicly available and validated risk assessment models (e.g., the [Gail Model](https://www.cancer.gov/bcrisktool/) for breast cancer, or similar established models for other cancer types).
+The model now incorporates factors like **Body Mass Index (BMI)**—calculated from user-provided height and weight—and **family history** to provide a more comprehensive, yet still educational, overview.
 *   **Medical Advisor Review:** All questions, risk factors, and the final "Doctor's Visit Companion" report format will be reviewed and approved by a qualified medical advisor to ensure the information is presented responsibly and accurately.
 *   **AI's Role:** The AI's function is not to create new medical science, but to process the user's inputs according to the pre-defined, vetted logic of these models and present the results in a clear, understandable format.
-The core prompt will be engineered to strictly follow this logic.
+The core prompt is engineered to strictly follow this logic and to handle sensitive topics like genetic predisposition with extra care.

 ## 5. Monetization Strategy: Public Good / Non-commercial